enviodev/topic-filtering/README.md

 _For a complete guide to all [Envio](https://envio.dev) indexer features, visit the [documentation website](https://docs.envio.dev)._

-This is example expands on our wildcard indexing example which shows us how to index with all event with event signature.
-This example adds another feature which filter those events further based on topic from those events.
+This example builds on our wildcard indexing example, which demonstrates how to index all events that match a given event signature.

+In this version, we add an additional feature that filters those events further based on specific topics within the event data.

 You can learn more about Topic Filtering in the documentation: [https://docs.envio.dev/docs/HyperIndex/wildcard-indexing#topic-filtering](https://docs.envio.dev/docs/HyperIndex/wildcard-indexing#topic-filtering)

-To enable wildcard indexing, simply pass `eventFilters: { TOPIC_NAME: TOPIC_VALUE}` in the handler configuration:
+To enable topic filtering, simply pass `eventFilters: { TOPIC_NAME: TOPIC_VALUE }` in the handler configuration.

 ```ts
 ERC20.Transfer.handler(